cortex-js/cortex-js.github.io/kb-compute-engine.md

 };
 ```

-A function is an identifier followed by:
+A function is a symbol followed by:
 - some postfix operators such as `\prime`
 - an optional list of arguments in an enclosure (parentheses)